jbclements/rust-antlr/README.md

 This generates no output on success, and error output on failure.

 If you want to see the tree produced by the parser, you can pass the "-tree" argument.

+This work is licensed under the Apache License, version 2.0